 We continue to analyze the latest information on the COVID-19 pandemic and best practices to ensure a clean and healthy airport for everyone that comes through our gates.

-Plexiglass barriers to be installed in all licensed airport taxis and limos
+Installing plexiglass barriers in taxis and limos

 We’re committed to taking all measures necessary to ensure a healthier airport environment for employees and passengers.
 As part of our Healthy Airport Commitment, we’ve covered the cost of installing plexiglass barriers in all airport taxis and limos and provided more than 6,000 pairs of gloves to our drivers.
 Drivers and passengers and are also required to wear face coverings at all times while inside a vehicle.